Bachelor of Science in Accounting

 Students graduating from this program will:

-- Students are able to recognize ethical dilemmas and apply a professional code of conduct to resolve them.
+- 4. Apply a professional code of conduct to resolve ethical issues in Accounting.

-- Exhibit competence in the uses of technology in modern organizational operations.
+- 6. Use technology in modern organizational operations.

 Upon graduation from the B.S.A. program, a student will have the skill set and professional mindset needed to perform in entry-level financial accounting, taxation, cost management and auditing positions.